Minimalistic Unsupervised Learning with the Sparse Manifold Transform: Introduction

 \section{Introduction}

-In the past few years, there has been tremendous progress in the unsupervised representation learning community.
-This trend promises unparalleled scalability for data-driven machine learning in the future.
-However, while we are celebrating the empirical advancements, the question of what a learned representation is and how exactly it is formed in an unsupervised fashion is still unclear.
-Furthermore, it remains unclear whether there exists a set of common principles underlying all these unsupervised representations.
+Unsupervised representation learning (aka self-supervised representation learning) aims to build models that automatically find patterns in data and reveal these patterns explicitly with a representation.
+There has been tremendous progress over the past few years in the unsupervised representation learning community, and this trend promises unparalleled scalability for future data-driven machine learning.
+However, questions remain about what exactly a representation \emph{is} and how it is formed in an unsupervised fashion.
+Furthermore, it is unclear whether there exists a set of common principles underlying all these unsupervised representations.